LegacyOfKain/IHostingServiceWithFullTesting_Csharp/README.md

 # Timed Hosted Service Application

-This repository contains a C# application that implements a timed background service using .NET's generic host and IHostService.
+This repository contains a C# application that implements a timed background service using .NET's generic host and **IHostedService**.
 The application is designed to periodically print the current time using a service that runs in the background.
 The solution is fully tested, achieving 100% code coverage.

 ## Features